Can Glaze and Underglaze Be Mixed?

 You can’t layer as many times as you would with a glaze, so the clay color may show beneath.
 The saturation difference won’t be much unless you add a lot of underglazes, which can mess with your proportions.

 There’s also a possibility that, despite your mixing and straining, colored patches occur.
-These can make the pottery look darker in some areas while lighter and dull in others.
+These can make the pottery look darker in some areas, while lighter and duller in others.

 Pinhole Formation